VincentLu91/VincentLu91.github.io/_posts/2020-07-06-Image-Classification-Planes-or-Automobiles.md

 I scraped 100 photos of airplanes and 100 photos of cars from Google images.
 I organized them into two subfolders in the dataset and fed them into the VGG16 pre-trained model.

 The model was customized by removing the final fully connected layers and adding new classifier layers for training.
 To faciliate the training of the model, I used a function for running test harness to evaluate performance of the model configuration.
+The model was trained to have ~87.6% accuracy.
 Once completed, the model is saved.

 Next, I wrote the application using the streamlit library.
 Streamlit is a powerful open-source library that lets developers write data applications in fewer lines of code than standard web frameworks.
 The interface is simple: the user is given an image file picker to select or drag and drop a photo.
 Underneath it is a "Process" button that when clicked, will call a function which loads the saved VGG model to predict the class of the photo.
 The function will then return a string value that indicates whether the photo in question contains either an airplane, automobile, or neither.